samuelsycamore/sycamore.garden/data/authors/default.md

 Sam has over 10 years of professional experience as a writer, editor, content marketer, and public speaker across several industries.
 He holds a B.A. in Philosophy and a B.S. in Biology from the University of Louisville.

 He spends his free time making music, hiking, and foraging for edible wild plants.

+Check out [Sam's portfolio](/portfolio) for detailed case studies of his work in tech.